WordPress/gutenberg/docs/explanations/architecture/styles.md

 4. **Only blocks using block supports are shown in the Global Styles UI**

 The global styles UI in the site editor has a screen for per-block styles.
 The list of blocks is generated dynamically using the block supports from the `block.json` of blocks.
 If a block wants to be listed there, it needs to use the block supports mechanism.

+### Structural layout styles

+In addition to styles at the individual block level and in global styles, there is the concept of Layout styles that are output for both blocks-based and classic themes.

+The Layout block support is an experimental approach for outputting common structural layout styles that are shared between blocks that are used for creating layouts.
+Layout styles are useful for providing common styling for any block that is a container for other blocks.
+Examples of blocks that depend on these layout styles include Group, Row, Columns, Buttons, and Social Icons.

+There are two primary places where Layout styles are output:

+1. Base layout styles

+Base layout styles are those styles that are common to all blocks that opt-in to a particular layout type.
+Examples of common base layout styling include setting `display: flex` for blocks that use the Flex layout type, such as Buttons and Social Icons.

+Base layout styles are output from within the main class that handles global styles, and form part of the global styles stylesheet.
+In order to provide support for core blocks in classic themes, these styles are always output, irrespective of whether the theme provides its own `theme.json` file.

+Common layout definitions are stored in the core `theme.json` file, but are not intended to be extended or overridden by themes.

+2. Individual layout styles

+When a block that opts-in to the experimental Layout support is rendered, two things are processed and added to the output:

+- Semantic classnames are added to the block markup to indicate which Layout settings are in use.
+Examples include `is-layout-flow` for blocks (such as Group) that use the default/flow layout.
+- Individual styles are generated for unique Layout values that are set on the individual block being rendered.
+These styles are attached to the block via a container classname using the form `wp-container-$id` where the `$id` is a random/unique number.

+#### Available layout types

+There are currently two layout types in use:

+* Default/Flow: Items are stacked vertically.
+The parent container block is set to `display: flow` and the spacing between children is handled via vertical margins.
+* Flow: Items are displayed using a Flexbox layout.
+Spacing between children is handled via the `gap` CSS property.

+#### Targeting layout or container blocks from themes

+The Layout block support is designed to enable control over layout features from within the block and site editors.
+Where possible, try to use the features of the blocks to determine particular layout requirements rather than relying upon additional stylesheets.

+For themes that wish to target container blocks in order to add or adjust particular styles, the block's classname is often the best classname to use.
+Classnames such as `wp-block-group` or `wp-block-columns` are usually reliable classnames for targeting a particular block.

+For targeting a block that uses a particular Layout type, avoid targeting `wp-container-` as container classes may not always be present in the rendered markup.

+##### Semantic classnames

+Work is currently underway to introduce stable semantic classnames in Layout block output.
+The task is being discussed in [this issue](https://github.com/WordPress/gutenberg/issues/38719).

+Until the semantic classname naming structure has stabilised, consider the following classnames as unstable / likely to change:

+* `is-layout-flow`: Blocks that use the Default/Flow layout type.
+* `is-layout-flex`: Blocks that use the Flex layout type.
+* `wp-container-$id`: A container class that only exists when the block contains non-default Layout values.
+This class should not be used directly for any CSS targeting as it may or may not be present.